guzzle/guzzle/docs/clients.rst

 ssl_key
 -------

-Specify the path to a file containing a private SSL key in PEM format.
+:Summary: Specify the path to a file containing a private SSL key in PEM
+    format.
 If a password is required, then set to an array containing the path to the SSL key in the first array element followed by the password required for the certificate in the second element.
+:Types:
+    - string
+    - array
+:Default: None

 .. note::